HZeyen/PyRefra/2_Data_preparation.md

 - **interp**	factor with which to increase the number of samples per trace (interpolation).
 I.e., if sampling interval is too large

 ## receiver_corrections.dat
 This file is used to correct geophone problems occurring in all recorded shots.
-You may only indicate geophone positions where there is really a problem, no need to have a line for each geophone position It has three columns:
+You may only indicate geophone positions where there is really a problem, no need to have a line for each geophone position It has two columns:
-	**igeo, fact, interp**
+	**igeo, fact**

 - **igeo**:	 number of geophone position (numbering starts at zero!)
 - **fact**:	factor with which to multiply the data.
 This factor may be